Group

 [ref] | The pop-up blocker can be enabled by setting

-dom.disable_window_open_feature.status to true . | Rationale: | Popup windows may be used to launch an attack within a new browser window
+Allowed may be set to a list of sites allowed to use popups. | Rationale: | Popup windows may be used to launch an attack within a new browser window

-with altered settings. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_preferences-pop-up_windows | Identifiers and References | References:
+with altered settings. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_policy-pop-up_windows | Identifiers and References | References:

-CCI-000381, CM-7, DTBF180, SV-223163r612236_rule | |
+CCI-000381, CM-7, FFOX-00-000009 | |

 |